jaggedprospect/tax-calculator/README.md

 Group Data Structures Extra Credit Project - 2019

 ## For Team:
-- download the java files and load them into your project folder
+- download the java files + text files and load them into your project folder
+* java files in src folder, text files directly in project folder
 - test code and make sure it runs

 ## Classes: